aman1117/shc-backend/readme.md

 - [ ] tests?

 # My doubts
-- [ x ] Not know anything about docker
+- [x] Not know anything about docker
 - [ ] what is .air.toml? you can ignore it.